fluxfederation/on_form/README.md

 Transactions will automatically be started so that _all_ database updates will be rolled back if _any_ record fails to save (for example, due to a validation error).

 Note that the keys are the name of the methods on the form object which return the records, not the class names.
 In this example, vendor might actually be an instance of our `Customer` model from the earlier examples.

-You might also prefer to use `delegate` rather than setting up `attr_reader` and initialising in the form object constructor - up to you.
+### Model accessor methods

+In the previous example, the constructor set `@house` and `@vendor` because these variables correspond to the names passed to `expose`.  `expose` will automatically add an `attr_reader` for each key it's given, meaning you only need to set the instance variables.

+But if you prefer, you can define a method with the same name yourself, for example using delegation.  `expose` won't run `attr_reader` if you've already defined the method, and there's no requirement to set an instance variable.

+	class HouseListingForm < OnForm::Form
+	  delegate :vendor, :to => :house

+	  expose :house => %i(street_number street_name city),
+	         :vendor => %i(name phone_number)

+	  def initialize(house)
+	    @house = house
+	  end
+	end

+You can also define your own method over the top of the `attr_reader`.
+Just remember it will be called more than once, so it should be idempotent.

 ### Reusing and extending forms